SRI-CSL/yices2/doc/sphinx/source/basic-usage.rst

 context.
 Function :c:func:`yices_check_context` returns a code of type :c:type:`smt_status_t`:

-   - :c:data:`STATUS_SAT` means that the context is satisfiable.
+   - :c:enum:`STATUS_SAT` means that the context is satisfiable.

-   - :c:data:`STATUS_UNSAT` means that the context is not satisfiable.
+   - :c:enum:`STATUS_UNSAT` means that the context is not satisfiable.

-   - :c:data:`STATUS_UNKNOWN` means that the context's status could not be determined.
+   - :c:enum:`STATUS_UNKNOWN` means that the context's status could not be determined.

 Other codes are error conditions.